 Questions about membership of the committee can be directed to Tom Hewlett (t.w.hewlett@lse.ac.uk).

-2 Vacancies: Group 2 (Prof), Group 4 (Prof)
+3 Vacancies: Group 2 (Prof), Group 4 (Prof), Group 5 (Prof)

-Term of office: 3 years, to be appointed asap until 31 July 2027
+Term of office: ASAP to 31 July 2028

 The Research Committee encourages and facilitates research appropriate to the School as an academic centre of scholarship and teaching in the social sciences.
 It seeks to initiate and to secure means for the development of research, and for implementing the research strategy of the School within the framework approved by Council and set out in the Research for the World strategy.
 The Committee’s terms of reference also include oversight and promotion of the continuing alignment and integration of the School’s knowledge exchange efforts with its commitment to research excellence; oversight of the work of the REF Strategy Committee, Knowledge Exchange and Impact Strategy Committee, and Research Ethics Committee; and responsibility to encourage and facilitate the School’s strategy and policy in relation to postgraduate research student activity.